-- Being a land-locked country, the only water source is the Niger River, which flows through the South Western corner of
+- Being a land-locked country, the only water source is the Niger River, which flows through the South Western corner of the country.

-    the country.

-    - Niger is one of the least developed countries in the world, according to the United Nations Human Index (current rank
+- Niger is the least developed country in the world, according to the United Nations Human Index (current rank is #186.)
+Source: http://hdr.undp.org/en/countries/profiles/NER

-    is #167 http://hdr.undp.org/en/statistics/).

 - One in four children die before the age of 5.

 - Niger ranks highest in the number of children born to women, but also the second highest in infant mortality rate.